fundamentals-eDNA/fundamentals-eDNA.github.io/_posts/2021-02-12-studydesign-SMG.md

 ---
 title: Study design: the art of compromise
-description: Sydney's reflection on study design
+description: Sydney's reflection on study design (commits on 01/12 failed)
 author: Sydney Greenlee
 ---